bulletmark/sleep-inhibitor/README.md

 3. Plugin to inhibit sleep while a specified process is running.
 I use this to prevent sleep while my home backup is running.

 You can also create your own custom plugins.
-They are extremely trival to create as can be seen in the [provided examples](https://github.com/bulletmark/sleep-inhibitor/tree/master/plugins).
+They are extremely trivial to create as can be seen in the [provided examples](https://github.com/bulletmark/sleep-inhibitor/tree/master/plugins).
 A plugin can be created in shell script or any programming language.
 It